 What do you need to be offering to veterans?

 Our consultation asked what type of activities we should fund through this programme.
 There was support for:

-Sport: adventurous and other sports including adaptive and disability sports
+Sport: adventurous and other sports including adaptive and disability sports forestry or bees

 Art/Culture: such as music, theatre or drama projects